devnulled/runjob/rfd/0001-runjob-design.md

 - The library will call the `jobmanager` executable binary with an alternate mode called `runjob`, using `os/exec.Command()`.
 It will pass the Job command and command arguments as an argument.
 - The library in the parent `jobmanager` process will also set `SysProcAttr.Pdeathsig = syscall.SIGKILL` on its `runjob` child process.
 If the parent server process dies, the kernel will kill the child process and its decendents as the parent process will have orphaned processes.
 - As part of the `exec.Command()`, the library in the `runjob` child process will add process attributes via `syscall.SysProcAttr`for creating new namespaces for PID, mount, and network for the underlying `runjob` process being created.
+- `runjob` will create a base `cgroup` directory for running child processes if it doesn't already exist `/sys/fs/cgroup/runjob`.
+Each new cgroup will be setup under this path using it's PID `/sys/fs/cgroup/runjob/$PID`
 - The library in the `runjob` child process will also use `syscall.SysProcAttr` attributes of `Setpgid: true` to create a new process group for the child process.
 This will allow the library to manage any processes that this child process creates more easily.
 - The library in the `runjob` child process will also set `SysProcAttr.Pdeathsig = syscall.SIGQUIT` so that if the parent process dies without cleaning-up any of its child processes, the kernel will send a `SIGQUIT` signal to the child processes so they can exit gracefully.
 - `runjob` will duplicate `STDERR` to a new file descriptor using `FD_CLOEXEC` to close it once the Job command is executed.
 This sets up the Job command to capture `STDOUT` and `STDERR` to the same stream, which is then streamed back to the parent process.